Moroney Chirpy Over Chapada’s Cup Chances

 Moroney said Chapada always had Group One ability but as a four-year-old he didn’t live up to expectations, which was typical of many horses that age.

-“You could argue he should have won the Victoria Derby and the as a three-year-old as he had little luck when placed third in both races,” Moroney said.
+“You could argue he should have won the and the Guineas as a three-year-old as he had little luck when placed third in both races,” Moroney said.

 “If he had won one of them, or both of them, he wouldn’t be getting into a Caulfield Cup with such a light weight of 50-1/2 kilos,” Moroney said.